1.2.2023

 The very low "no-show rate" was a very important indicator of relevance.

-In addition, we have received more and more inquiries and positive feedback on the topics and presentations.
+We have also received more and more inquiries and positive feedback on the topics and presentations.

 About the expert